rom4nik/docker-caddy-dns/README.md

 # docker-caddy-dns

+## Deprecation notice

+This repo will be removed soon.
+Feel free to fork it if you want to use your own semi-automatic Caddy rebuilds.

+## Original README

 Docker image containing [Caddy reverse proxy](https://caddyserver.com/) built with addition of [Cloudflare](https://github.com/caddy-dns/cloudflare) and [OVH](https://github.com/caddy-dns/ovh) DNS provider modules.

 Renovate and GitHub Actions are used to ensure quick updates when upstream releases a new version.